learn-the-web/topics/browser-testing/index.md

 ---

-## Testing older versions of websites
+## Testing older versions of browsers

 Chances are you have the most up-to-date version of the browser on your computer.
 So, testing in older versions becomes a little more complicated.